 My mother never accomplished anything, dream wise.
 I honestly couldn’t tell you what my mother wanted to be when she was growing up.
 I honestly don’t really know anything about my mother.
 Which goes into the next thing I have learned after losing a parent.

 You finally realize your parent was a person

 Now that I am older and I have had time to process.
 I realized I knew nothing about my mother.
 I mean I know the basics.
 Where she grew up, she went to a catholic school, that Barry Manilow was her favorite singer.
 I know who her best friends were, her favorite color, her favorite beer, and cigarettes.
 She loved talking to scammers on the internet.

-Her sister and she stopped talking to each other for a long time.
+My mom and her sister stopped talking to each other for a long time.
 I mean a long time.
-Longer than my sister and I had stopped talking.
+Longer than my sister and I have ever stopped talking.

-I honestly couldn’t tell you much more off the top of my head.
-I realize now, I treated her as Donna who gave birth to me, but not Donna the woman.
-I don’t know why she moved from New Jersey to Florida.
+Honestly couldn’t tell you much more off the top of my head.
+Thinking back I realize I treated her as Donna who gave birth to me, but not Donna the woman.
+We still don’t know why she moved from New Jersey to Florida.
 I don’t know much about her past, her dreams, what she wanted for the future.
 I know she had an abusive childhood but she refused to talk about it.